Ivan Corwin

-Ivan Zachary Corwin (born May 24, 1984) is a professor of mathematics at Columbia University.
+Ivan Zachary Corwin (born May 24, 1984) is an American mathematician who is a professor of mathematics at Columbia University.

-Research

 His research concerns probability, mathematical physics, quantum integrable systems, stochastic PDEs, and random matrix theory.
 He is particularly known for work related to the Kardar–Parisi–Zhang equation.

 Education and career

 Corwin was born in Poughkeepsie, New York.
-He graduated from Harvard University in 2006 receiving an A.B. in Mathematics, and subsequently received his Ph.D. from the Courant Institute at New York University under direction of Gerard Ben Arous.
+He graduated from Harvard University in 2006 receiving an A.B. in mathematics, and subsequently received his Ph.D. from the Courant Institute at New York University under direction of Gerard Ben Arous.
 He held the first Schramm Memorial Postdoctoral Fellowship at Microsoft Research, New England and MIT from 2012–2014, was a Clay Research Fellow from 2012–2016, and held the first Poincare Chair in 2014 at the Institute Henri Poincare.
 In 2021, he held a Miller visiting professorship at the Miller Institute as well as a Simons Fellowship.
 Corwin has taught at Columbia University since 2013.
+He is on the editorial board of the journal Probability Theory and Related Fields.
 He lives in New Rochelle, NY.